netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 * The node is not a versioned node, i.e. the server does not maintain a txid value for this node.
-In this case, the server MUST look up the closest ancestor that is a versioned node, and use the txid value of that node in the further handling below.
+In this case, the server MUST look up the closest ancestor that is a versioned node, and use the txid value of that node as the txid value of this node in the further handling below.
 The datastore root is always a versioned node.

 * The client specified txid value is different than the server's txid value for this node.
 In this case the server MUST return the contents as it would otherwise have done, adding the txid values of all child versioned nodes to the response.
-In case the client has specified txid values for some child nodes, then these cases MUST be re-evaluated for those nodes.
+In case the client has specified txid values for some child nodes, then these cases MUST be re-evaluated for those child nodes.

-* The node is a versioned mpde, and the client specified txid value matches the server's txid value.
+* The node is a versioned node, and the client specified txid value matches the server's txid value.
 In this case the server MUST return the node decorated with a special "txid-match" txid value (e.g. "=") to the matching node, pruning any value and child nodes.
-The txid-match value is guaranteed to never be used as a normal txid value.
+A server MUST NOT ever use the txid-match value (e.g. "=") as an actual txid value.

-For list elements, pruning child nodes means that key nodes MUST be included in the response, and other child nodes MUST NOT be included.
+For list elements, pruning child nodes means that top-level key nodes MUST be included in the response, and other child nodes MUST NOT be included.
 For containers, child nodes MUST NOT be included.